deep-finder/tirfm-deepfinder/README.md

 └── ...
 ```

-To generate segmentations, you can either use the `napari-exodeepfinder` plugin which provide a simple graphical interface, or you can run the following command lines.
+To generate segmentations, you can either use ExoDeepFinder or [`napari-exodeepfinder`](https://github.com/deep-finder/napari-exodeepfinder).

 To segment a movie, use:
 `edf_segment --movie path/to/movie.h5 --model_weights examples/analyze/in/net_weights_FINAL.h5 --patch_size 160 --visualization`